 Active involvement was possible during the workshops on Monday and Friday.
-Various suppliers such as Chesapeake Technology, Fugro, Caris and QPS provided hands-on training opportunities.
-Demo cruises were also organised throughout the week by Teledyne RESON, demonstrating their new T50-P multibeam sonar.
+Various suppliers like Chesapeake Technology, Fugro, Caris and QPS took care of hands-on training opportunities.
+Also demo cruises were organised throughout the week by Teledyne RESON, demonstrating their new T50-P multibeam sonar.